EXPERIENCE CROSS-BORDER SKIING

 Perched at an altitude of 1,850m, just beside the Petit-Saint-Bernard pass, La Rosière is a carefully-guarded slice of paradise, a resort that has managed to retain its authenticity and village atmosphere.

-A subtle blend of Savoyard and Aosta Valley (Italy) traditions, La Rosière opens the door to an international ski area, the Espace San Bernardo, which boasts 160km of slopes that straddle the French-Italian border.
+A subtle blend of Savoyard and Aosta Valley (Italy) traditions, La Rosière opens the door to an international ski area, the Espace San Bernardo, that straddle the French-Italian border.

 It is the ONLY French-Italian ski area in the northern French Alps.